rest-feeds/rest-feeds/README.md

 _Compaction is usually only relevant in [data feeds](#data-feeds)._

-Items _may_ be deleted from the feed, when another item was added to the feed with the same `uri`.
+Items _may_ be deleted from the feed, when another item was added to the feed with the same `resource` URI.

 The server _must_ handle next links, when the requested item has been deleting by returning the next higher items.